-On a summer afternoon, several years ago, I was stranded at a railway station awaiting a train.
+A bit rankled with what had just happened, I parked myself on an isolated bench.
 It was hot and sultry.
-I was sweating at each pore.
-A chilled Coke had done little to mitigate my misery.
+Mercury must’ve shot beyond 40º Celsius that afternoon.
+Even in shade, I was sweating at each pore.
+A chilled Coke did little to mitigate my misery.
 And then, there was this nagging pain in my ankle due to an injury sustained while jogging.
-I tried to sink into the City of Joy, a book that I had read a dozen times over.
-It was a vain effort to take away my attention from the weather and the pain in my ankle.
-My favourite music on the Walkman sounded cacophonic.
-I was grumbling to myself about the weather when I felt a human presence in my vicinity.
+I tried to sink into City of Joy, a book that I had read a dozen times over.
+It turned out to be a vain effort at diversion.
+Even my favourite music on the Walkman sounded cacophonic.

 I kept aside my book.
 For now, I had before me, a library of some of the finest thoughts in the world recorded on the face of the little boy.
-Finding me interested, he chirped, “Sir, I am sure, you are a military-man.”
-Without waiting for a reply he added, “Only faujis maintain dresses and their shoes so tidily.”
-I guessed he was creating grounds for a handsome tip, an act, quite expected of a street urchin.
+Finding me interested, he chirped, “Sir, I am sure, you are a milatry-man.”
+And then, without waiting for a reply, he added, “Only faujis maintain dresses and their shoes so tidily.”
+I guessed he was creating grounds for a tip––an act, quite expected of a street urchin.

 “What’s wrong with your health?
 You look so weak,” I changed the topic.

 “I have just recovered from a long illness.
 They say it was tuberculosis.
 I have gone through hell.
 But, thank God!
 During my illness, I have lost only the muscles.
 The bones are still intact.
 In a matter of days, flesh will grow on the bones, and I will be fit again.”
 Unknowingly, the boy had challenged an air warrior’s ability to endure suffering.
-The pain in my ankle disappeared.
+It amazed me no end that even in that dismal state of being he was daring to hope.
+I didn’t realise when the pain in my ankle disappeared.

 “It is terribly hot,” I meandered.

 “But sir, for poor roofless people like us, it is better than the rainy season or the winter …” There was reason in his judgement, which I accepted readily.
 I could now bear the sweltering heat.
-Thereafter, it was a monologue.
+Thereafter, it was a monologue with me at the receiving end.
 I was all ears––I had asked for it.

 I couldn’t have been more wrong.

 Lightning in the clear sky on that sunny afternoon would not have surprised me as much as did his reply.
 “Sir,” he said, “Kindly keep the money.
-I will go to hell if I accept a single paisa from faujis, who sacrifice their lives for us at Kargil.”
+I will go to hell if I accept a single paisa from the faujis, who sacrifice their lives for us on the borders.”